byCFM2/Atlas-TW/README.md

 - Hide the loot panel temporarily to save space inside the Atlas window

 11) Localization
-- Strings are stored in locale files (e.g., Atlas‑enUS.lua).
+- Strings are stored in locale files (e.g., AtlasTW-enUS.lua, QuestData_enUS.lua).
 To translate, add or update the corresponding locale file

 Feedback
 - Report bugs and requests: which maps/quests/rewards are incorrect, your client language, and client version